Other / mixed grade configuration · Tulsa, OK

 How many students attend Skelly Es?

 Skelly Es has 775 students enrolled.
-It is a other school in Tulsa, OK.
+It is a public school in Tulsa, OK.

 What is the student-teacher ratio at Skelly Es?